 Update on HCBS Rate Increases

 The Virginia Department of Medical Assistance Services (DMAS) values the important work of home and community-based care providers, including providers of services for physical and behavioral health needs.
 We understand the challenges they have faced over the past year as they continue to ensure our members have access to critical services during the COVID-19 pandemic.
 The budget passed during the August 2021 special session includes a 12.5% increase for community based service providers starting July 1, 2021.
-DMAS is currently assessing impacts across a variety of HCBS services and will issue guidance as soon as possible.
+On October 6, 2021, DMAS issued a Medicaid memo with additional information about this initiative.
+Please review this memo to learn more about the specific services covered by the rate increase and the timeframe when the new rate will be effective.
+A Provider FAQ on the rate increase is also available.

 - Attention Fee for Service (FFS) Medicaid Members: For Client Services Information on the DMAS website, including the Medicaid Works program, Medicaid Handbook, Appeals, and Transportation, feel free to access this link at: For Applicants